-Pin Symbol Туре Description 5 RESET Ι Reset.
-Setting this pin to "L" puts the deveice in standby status.
-At this time, oscillation stops, AOUT is pulled to GND, and the deveice is initialized.
-The MSM6650 family devices have an internal power-on reset.
-To operate the power-on reset correctly, power should ramp up within 1 ms. If this is not possible, apply a RESET pulse when power is turned on.
+Pin Symbol Туре Description 5 RESET 1 Reset.
+Setting this pin to "L" puts the LSI In standby status.
+At this time, oscillation stops, AOUT is pulled to GND, and the device is initialized.
 This pin has an internal pull-up resistor.
 6 BUSY 0 Busy.
-This pin outputs a "L" level during playback.
-At power-on, this pin is at "H" level.
+This pin outputs "L" level during playback.
+At power-on, this pin Is at "H" level.
 7 XT/CR I XT/CR selectable pin.
 Set to "H" level when using ceramic oscillation.
 Set to "L" level when using RC oscillation.
 8 AOUT 0 Sound Output.
-This is the synthesized output pin of the internal low-pass filter 11 OSC1 I Oscillator 1.
+This is the synthesized output pin of the internal low-pass filter.
+11 OSC1 I Oscillator 1.
 This pin is a ceramic oscillator connection pin when using ceramic oscillation.
 This pin is an RC connection pin when using RC oscillation.
 When using an external clock, use this pin as the clock input.
 12 OSC2 0 Oscillator 2.
 This pin is a ceramic oscillator connection pin when using a ceramic oscillator.
 This is an RC connection pin when using RC oscillation.
 Leave open if using an external clock.
-OSC2 outputs a "L" level in standby status.
+OSC2 outputs "L" level in standby status.
 13 OSC3 0 Oscillator 3.
 Leave open if using a ceramic oscillator.
 This pin is the RC connection pin when using RC oscillation.
-When RC oscillation is selected, OSC3 outputs a "H" level in standby status.
+When RC oscillation is selected, OSC3 outputs "H" level in standby status.
 14 RND I Random Playback.
-Random playback starts when the $\overline{\text{RND}}$ pin is set to a "L" level.
-At the fall of $\overline{\text{RND}}$, addresses from the random address playback circuit inside the IC are fetched.
-Set to a "H" level if random playback is not used.
-This pin has an internal pull-up resistor.
+Random playback starts when the RND pin is set to "L" level.
+At the fall of RND, addresses from the random address playback circuit inside the IC are fetched.
+Set to "H" level if random playback is not used.
+This pin has an Internal pull-up resistor.
 15-18 SW0-SW3 I Phrase Inputs.
 These pins are phrase input pins corresponding to playback.
-If the input changes, SW0 to SW3 pins capture address data after 16 ms and speech playback commences.
+If the Input changes, SW0 to SW3 pins capture address data after 16 ms and speech playback commences.
 These pins have internal pull-down resistors.
 1-3 A0-A2 I Phrase Inputs.
-Phrase input pins correspoding to playback.
+Phrase input pins corresponding to playback.
 The A0 input becomes invalid when the random playback function is used.
 9 GND Ground.
-10 V {DD} Power supply.
-Insert a $0.1\mu F$ or more bypass capacitor between this pin and GND 4 TEST I Test Mode.
+10 $V{DD}$ Power supply.
+Insert a 0.1 $\mu\text{F}$ or more bypass capacitor between this pin and GND.
+4 TEST I Test Mode.
 Set to "H" level.
-This pin has an internal pull-up resistor.
+This pin has an Internal pull-up resistor

-2.MSM66P54-xx, MSM66P56-xx 20-Pin plastic DIP
+2. MSM66P56-xx 20-Pin plastic DIP